 Front racks with single anchor points are designed for lighter work and smaller loads.
-They may be used to hold baskets or other lightweight pieces of luggage.
+They may be used to hold baskets or other lightweight pieces of luggage, for example on electric bikes with baskets.
 Typically, these single anchor front racks have a load bearing capacity of around 15 pounds.

 On the other hand, front racks with two anchor points are designed for more heavy-duty work.
-Most typically, these racks are used for serious commuting and long distance touring.
+Most typically, these racks are used for the best electric commuter bikes and long-distance touring bikes.
 Because of this, double anchor front racks are almost always used to hold panniers—bags or small pieces of luggage designed to attach to bicycle racks.
 Panniers are useful for carrying loads such as groceries, clothes, and traveling gear.
 In addition to detachable trailers, panniers are the most common means of transporting loads with a bicycle.

 Double anchor front racks are usually built according to the “low-rider” design, so named because of the way they allow panniers to rest close to the hubs of the front wheel rather than up above the tire.
 This low center of gravity makes it easier to steer, and provides better overall maneuverability and stability.
 Often times, double anchor front racks can carry up to 30 or 35 pounds.